Frequently Asked Questions

 - Unwell or have a fever

-You should also confirm with your doctor that you really are a type 2 diabetic as there are other rarer forms of diabetes that will not respond in the same way to weight loss.
+You should also confirm with your doctor that you really are a type 2 diabetic or have prediabetes as there are other rarer forms of diabetes that will not respond in the same way to weight loss.

 Use CAUTION doing a low calorie / fasting diet & DISCUSS WITH DOCTOR if any of the following apply:

-- On insulin – detailed assessment & education by health professional to plan a suitable reduction in medication/insulin to avoid a drop in blood sugar.
+- On insulin – detailed assessment & education by health professional to plan a suitable reduction in medication/insulin to avoid a potentially dangerous drop in blood sugar (Hypo).

-- Those who are frail or have a significant underlying medical condition should speak to their doctor first, as they would before embarking on any weight-loss regime.
+- Those who are frail, under active investigation or treatment or have a significant underlying medical condition should speak to their doctor first, as they would before embarking on any weight-loss regime.

-- If you have type 2 diabetes and are on medication, then we would advise you to speak to your doctor before starting as it will be necessary to adjust your medication.
+- If you have type 2 diabetes and are on medication, then we would advise you to speak to your doctor before starting as it may be necessary to adjust your medication as it may need to re reduced or stopped to avoid potentially dangerous ‘hypos’ (low blood sugar).

 - If you are on blood pressure medication this may need to be reduced.